 Please bring your fully charged camera and and any accessories you'd like to have, see "Equipment Recommendations" below for details.

-Our orientation session and lesson will take place at The Dancing Crane Cafe during lunchtime.
+Our orientation session and lesson will take place at The Dancing Crane Cafe at the start of the workshop.
 Lunch options are available for purchase, and the zoo does allow you to bring your own food and snacks.

 Food and beverages are prohibited in animal exhibits, all snacks will need to be stowed away before entering any exhibits.